 Pitch Deck Design Specialist

-One of the best options for getting your pitch deck completed is using a pitch deck design specialist.
-A pitch deck design specialist is highy experienced in putting together pitch decks for clients seeking funding.
-These individuals and companies know the investing space, they deeply understand business, business models, go to market strategies and ways to define your market size.
-Some offer add-on services with financial and/or research help, or pitch coaching for live presentations.
+One of the best options for getting your pitch deck completed is using a pitch deck design specialist or a pitch deck design service.
+A pitch deck specialist is a person or firm who is highly experienced in putting together pitch decks for clients seeking funding.
+These companies know the investing space, they deeply understand business, business models, go to market strategies and ways to define your market size.
+Some offer add-on services with financial projections or pitch coaching for live presentations.
 But primarily, they specialize in creating stellar professional and visually appealing pitch decks.

 When deciding on a pitch deck design specialist, be sure to work with a designer or company that will be providing you your editable files.
-If not, you will be beholden to them for any edits or changes to the deckover time.
-They should provide your deck in an editable and usable form, like powerpoint.
-For many entreprenuers, this options is the most bang for your buck.
-While not cheap, the services are highly valuable; the end product is highly usable and effective while being professional and visually stunning, plus your time speant on the project is less than any other option.
+If not, you will be beholden to them for any edits or changes to the deck over time.
+They should provide your deck in an editable and usable form, like PowerPoint.
+For many entrepreneurs, this options is the most bang for your buck.
+While not cheap, the services are highly valuable; the end product is highly usable and effective while being professional and visually stunning, plus your time spent on the project is less than any other option.

 Choosing the Option That Best Fits You and Your Company

-So with all of these options to complete your startup’s investor presentation, how do you choose the solution that works best for your needs?
+So with all of these options to complete your startup’s investor presentation, how do you choose the deck design option that works best for your needs?
 It can feel hard to make a decision, especially with such nuanced differences between these options.
-I recommend that you first consider the importance of and relative importance of the criteria to you and your business.
+I recommend that you first consider the importance of–and relative importance of–the criteria to you and your business.

 Price: Do you have the funds to acquire the services you need?
-How much funds can you sivert to this cause?
+How many funds can you divert to this cause?
 What value would a stellar pitch deck provide to you?
 Will you be able to reuse the documents for other valuable tasks?
 With a great pitch deck, can you get funding faster?
 How much does one less month of burned runway save?

 Time: How much time do you have?
 Are you busy working on other key functions of your business?
 How much is your time worth?
 Are you already confident with your knowledge of pitch decks and capabilities in design?
 If not, factor in 2-3X learning curve time.

 Consider all of these factors and you should have a good idea of the solution that works best for your needs.
-If you land on working with a pitch deck design specialist, consider working with us here at Pitch Deck Fire.
-We have worked with hundreds of founders in all different industry across the world to better tell their story with professionally designed pitch decks.
+If you land on working with a pitch deck design specialist or a pitch deck design service, consider working with us here at Pitch Deck Fire.
+We have worked with thousands of founders in all different industries and across the world to better tell their stories with professionally designed pitch decks.
 Our clients have won pitch competitions, gained key partners and clients, and have raised millions.
 Find out more at Pitchdeckfire.com/get-started.
-Let’s hop on an initial call and find a solution that works well for your needs.
+Let’s hop on an initial call and find a project scope that works best for your needs.